altMITgcm/MITgcm/doc/getting_started/getting_started.rst

 This modifies the ``Makefile`` by attaching a (usually, long) list of files upon which other files depend.
 The purpose of this is to reduce re-compilation if and when you start to modify the code.
+The ``make depend`` command also creates links from the model source to this directory, except for links to those files in the specified ``-mods`` directory. **IMPORTANT NOTE:** Editing the source code files in the build directory will not edit a local copy (since these are just links) but will edit the original files in ``model/src`` (or ``model/inc``) or in the specified ``-mods`` directory.
+While the latter might be what you intend, editing the copy in ``model/src`` is usually not intended and may cause grief somewhere down the road.
+Rather, if you need to add to the list of modified source code files, make a copy of the file(s) to edit in the ``-mods`` directory, make the edits, and then re-build the makefile (the latter step critical or the makefile will not link to to this newly edited file).

-The ``make depend`` command also creates links from the model source to this directory.
-It is important to note that the make depend stage will occasionally produce warnings or errors since the dependency parsing tool is unable to find all of the necessary header files (e.g., ``netcdf.inc``).
+It is important to note that the make depend stage will occasionally produce warnings or errors if the dependency parsing tool is unable to find all of the necessary header files (e.g., ``netcdf.inc``).
 In some cases you may need to obtain help from your system administrator to locate these files.